Vernier

 T3

-Always Randy.
+Always your dedicated partner.
 Never delegated.
-All sessions at every tier are delivered by Randy Hanson directly.
+All sessions at every tier are delivered by your dedicated partner directly.
 No associates, no junior coaches, no recorded content.
-If you're talking to someone in a session, it's Randy.
+If you're talking to someone in a session, it's your partner.

 Contractor Consulting